 The trick of Capitalism is that it makes you think like a capitalist.
 Within the mountains of jargon and earnings reports, it lures you into the insatiable mindset you’d need in order to thrive in business and grind your competitors into dust.

-An endearing touch in Capitalism is that you can toggle a Food & Beverage mode, which only lets you make and sell food products exclusive to this mode like hamburgers.
+An endearing touch in Capitalism is that you can toggle Food & Beverage mode, which only lets you make and sell food products exclusive to this mode like hamburgers.
 Although it’s functionally the same game, selling instant noodles significantly lowers the stakes.

 1. Interactive Magic’s First Annual “Business Bowl” A Success: Duke University Takes The Trophy.
 (1996, February 1).
 Business Wire.
 Retrieved from LexisNexis.

 2. Stanford Beats Harvard in First National ‘Capitalism’ Contest.
 (1996, June 3).
 Business Wire.
 Retrieved from LexisNexis.